Taitdanielle/TheNailHutt/README.md

 Contact form that's offered to fill out (name, email, message) if a user has any questions or queries.
 The real email will be sent to the admin of the website (handling by django send_mail() functionality).
 If an authenticated user opens the contact page, the full name (if provided in user's profile) and email fields are pre-populated.
 Contact details section provides company's address, phone number and email, along with a map showing the location of The Nail Hutt.
 By clicking at the red marker, a user can check the opening hours.
 Google Map API was used to accomplish that.
+### **Admin Product Management**
+Product managment feature is available only for a superuser.
+The Admin page allows an owner of the website to add new products/services by filling out one of the two forms - Add New Product and Add New Service on the Product Management page.
+If the form is valid, the product/service is added to the database and the user is redirected to the new created product/service details page.
+The defensive design is implemented to restrict other than admin users to manually enter the url to get access to the page.
+User will be redirected to the home page with the toast error messages appeared.
+Edit and Delete product/service functionality allow an admin to make the corresponding manipulations.
+The Delete functionality was updated during the development, so the product/service is not being completely removed from the database, but set as discontinued and is hidden from the user's view and can be set as active again any time.
+### **Django-allauth features**
+Sign Up
+The sign up page allows a user to create a new account.
+The user is asked to fill the fields "email", "username", "password" and "password (again)".
+When adding a username, the code compares it against existing email to ensure that it is unique.
+If user's input does not meet requirements, flash messages will inform a user about the error.
+When the form is submitted, a verification email is sent to the user's email to verify the email and finish registration process.
+There is also a link to the login page for existing users at the bottom of the form.
+The Registration page is only available to anonymous users and logged-in users are redirected out automatically.

+Login
+The login page features the form with "username" and "password" fields, allowing registered users to log into their account.
+If the login was successfull, a user is redirected to the home page and the toast success message appears informing that the log in was successful.
+Otherwise, flash messages will be displayed about incorrect user's input.
+There is also a link to the sign up page for new users at the bottom of the form.
+As well as that, there's a link to the forgot password functionality, using which a user can reset their password.
+The login page is only available to anonymous users and logged-in users are redirected out automatically.

 ## Testing
 ## Bugs
 had to change image urls as they were not wokring in large screen size.